mjbenefiel/react-stuff/react-redux/readme.md

 - Bind context of this keyword in functions (DOM events)
     - using => removes need to manually bind this keyword
 - setState inside function can change state of component
+- don't alter state outside of setState (IE, using push method)

 Single Page App (SPA)